| | | | |

 Instructions

-• Bring the chicken broth, grated ginger, and soy sauce to a boil in a large saucepan Taste, and season with sea salt and white pepper, to taste.
+• Bring the chicken broth, grated ginger, and soy sauce to a boil.
+Taste, and season with sea salt and white pepper, to taste.

-• Side Note: I think using homemade chicken broth really made this soup extra special.
-Click the link up above for the recipe.
+• Side Note: I think using homemade chicken broth made this soup extra special.
+Click the link for the recipe.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking